Photo: Fay Fox

 "There was fine supporting work from mezzo Katherine Beck (as the couple's friend and messenger Lisette)"

 Also in January 2018, in her first attempt at the Metropolitan Opera National Council auditions, Ms. Beck went on to place Third in the Western Region in Los Angeles.
 She performed another noteworthy performance in Los Angeles in August 2017 as Mercedes, singing alongside Charles Castronovo, Kelley O’Connor and Rod Gilfry in a concert version of Carmen conducted by Brent McMunn.
+A long time member of Opera Buffs, she was invited back to perform the title role in La Cenerentola in Concert in December 2019.

 Ms. Beck finds a second home on the recital stage in art song and chamber music, and she is a two-time Vocal Arts fellow of the Tanglewood Music Center.
 In the summer of 2018, Katie was chosen to premiere a new work for orchestra by Michael Gandolfi titled In America, composed in celebration of Bernstein’s Songfest and was praised for her “astute delivery of this powerful setting” (The Boston Musical Intelligencer).
 In the summer of 2017, highlights of Ms. Beck’s summer at Tanglewood included her performance of a recital of French art song with Roger Vignoles, as well as a celebration of humor in music in recital alongside longtime mentors Stephanie Blythe and Dr. Alan Smith.